Skip to content

-Activities to Increase Student Engagement in RTOL Courses
+Activities to Increase Student Engagement in Online Synchronous Courses

-Building community and engaging students, rather than just talking at them, are critical elements of a successful real-time online class.
-Below lists different techniques to build interactivity into Zoom class sessions, the specific benefits, and tips to implement each activity.
+Building community and engaging students, rather than just talking at them, are critical elements of a successful Online Synchronous (formerly Real-time Online, RTOL) class.
+Below is a list of different techniques to build interactivity into Zoom class sessions, the specific benefits, and tips to implement each activity.

 Lectures that include an explicit agenda, key learning outcomes and takeaways, and checkpoints throughout will: